SophieDeBenedetto/blog/posts/telemetry_part_two.md

 ## Wrapping Up

 The `Telemetry.Metrics` and `TelemetryMetricsStatsd` libraries make it even easier for us to handle Telemetry events and report metrics based on those events.
-All we have to do is define a Supervisor that uses `Telemetry.Metrics` and tell that Supervisor to start the `TelemetryMetricsStatsd` GenServer with a list of metrics.
+All we have to do is define a Supervisor that uses `Telemetry.Metrics` and tell that Supervisor to start the `TelemetryMetricsStatsd` GenServer with a list of metric definitions.

 That's it!
-The `TelemetryMetricsStatsd` library will take care of calling `:telemetry.attach/3` to store events in ETS along with a handler callback function and the metrics list.
+The `TelemetryMetricsStatsd` library will take care of calling `:telemetry.attach/3` to store events in ETS along with a handler callback function and the metrics list for that event.
 Later, when a Telemetry event is executed, Telemetry will lookup the event and its associated handler function and metrics list and invoke the handler function with this data.
 The handler function, `TelemetryMetricsStatsd.EventHandler.handle_event/4`, will iterate over the list of metric structs that was stored for the event in ETS and construct the appropriate StatsD metric given the metric type and tags, the event measurement map and metadata.
 All for free!

 ## Next Steps